 They really wanted to give the ultimate throwback but it does not stop there; They went the extra mile in including all the bells and whistles you would expect in modern kart game.
 Not only can you expect customization and story progression with Adventure Mode… You can now duke it out with other players online!
 This is certainly a welcome addition to an already decorated and established racer.

 Even with its 20-year age, Crash Team Racing still feels iconic and revolutionary as it was when I first picked up the title.
-There’s an incredible sense of thrill and excitement in all aspects of the game – right from the match-start advantages to the very fun gameplay system specifically on how they handled the boost/drift mechanic.
+There’s an incredible sense of thrill and excitement in all aspects of the game – right from the match-start advantages to the very fun gameplay system specifically on how they handled the boost/drift mechanic, a feature that I still get a kick of after so many years.
 While it brings us back to the old saying “if it ain’t broke, don’t fix it” for some reason this feels refreshingly new to me… Maybe because of the previously mentioned new coat.
 They really put some thought and attention to an already solid control mechanism that in this new game I really felt that fine-tuning and balance and an even greater emphasis on “timing things right” which is crucial in any racing game.

-In terms of replayablity, there’s a myriad to had here as you will have to revisit every track to get CTR coins, relics and boss encounters which can reward you with kart parts and other aesthetics like skins.
-Honestly I really like the way they handled this as it didn’t feel much of a chore but rather, a really great way to explore areas of the track that you previously might have passed or overlooked like those all-important shortcuts.
-Not only does this give the player an AHA! moment, over time it can actually improve a player’s skills as they bring it in multiplayer, which is really the heart and soul of the game.
+In terms of replayablity, there’s a myriad to had here as you will have to revisit every track to get the mats you need, which can reward you with kart parts and similar aesthetics that for some reason is are all the rage nowadays.
+Honestly, I really like the way they handled this as it didn’t feel much of a chore but rather, a really great way to explore areas of the track that you previously might have passed or overlooked like those all-important shortcuts.
+Not only does this give the player a definite AHA! moment, over time it can actually improve a player’s skills as they bring their chops in multiplayer, which is really the heart and soul of the game (or any couch-racer for that matter).

 Speaking of multiplayer, Nitro-Fueled delivers its best mode in spades.
 Local play feels good in split-screen but as one can expect it can be quite busy.
-I also didn’t find any option for playing multiplayer with two of my friends in the same room and, simultaneously with another friend only.
-A minor nitpick but I really wished I had to option for it.
+It might be my own personal thing but with split-screen gaming, I tend to get distracted on what’s happening on my opponents side which can throw me off sometimes.
+Another nitpick is that I also didn’t find any option for playing multiplayer with two of my friends in the same room and, simultaneously with another friend online.

 Online takes a step further where it allows you to showcase your cosmetics and skills with players from around the world.
-While the overall experience was smooth, there was always the occasional stutters and framerate slowdowns.
+While the overall experience was smooth, there was always the occasional stutters and framerate slowdowns expect when playing online.
 I would expect that the developers flesh this out with future updates.
 But for the most part this mode will definitely test out all your skills and competitiveness more than any other feature of the game.

 Crash Team Racing Nitro-Fueled is a great example of an old game that can still be at par (if not, better) with all the recent releases out there.
-It is everything I would have expected in a remake and more.
+Fast-fuel 20 years, the is everything I would have expected in a remake and more.
 It really took me back to simpler times with my brother, which I think is really the intention of this great little kart racer.
+Pure nostalgia.